awsdocs/aws-codepipeline-user-guide/doc_source/getting-started-codepipeline.md

 **To install and configure the AWS CLI**

 1. On your local machine, download and install the AWS CLI\.
 This will enable you to interact with AWS CodePipeline from the command line\.
-For more information, see [Getting Set Up with the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html)\.
+For more information, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html)\.
 **Note**
 AWS CodePipeline works only with AWS CLI versions 1\.7\.38 and later\.
-To determine which version of the AWS CLI that you may have installed, run the command `aws --version`\.
-To upgrade an older version of the AWS CLI to the latest version, follow the instructions in [Uninstalling the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-uninstall.html), and then follow the instructions in [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
+To determine which version of the AWS CLI that you may have installed, run the command aws \-\-version\.
+To upgrade an older version of the AWS CLI to the latest version, follow the instructions in [Uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-uninstall.html), and then follow the instructions in [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

 1. Configure the AWS CLI with the configure command, as follows: